databricks/terraform-provider-databricks/docs/guides/unity-catalog.md

 ## Create users and groups

 A Unity Catalog [databricks_metastore](../resources/metastore.md) can be shared across multiple Databricks workspaces.
 To enable this, Databricks must have a consistent view of users and groups across all workspaces, and has introduced features within the account console to manage this.
-Users and groups that wish to use Unity Catalog must be created as account level identities
+Users and groups that wish to use Unity Catalog must be created as account level identities and as workspace-level identities.

 -> **Note** Databricks does not allow a single user to be added to more than one Databricks account.
-You will receive the error `User already exists in another account`
+You will receive the error `User already exists in another account`.

 ```hcl
 resource "databricks_user" "unity_users" {